Tutorial

 Improving Early Kindles

-• 849 words
+• 1032 words

 In July 2010, Amazon released the Kindle 3, also known as the Kindle Keyboard.
 With a smaller footprint than the Kindle 2, more internal storage, and an improved display, the Kindle 3 was a marked improvement.
-Even now, over a decade past its release, it’s still a joy to use.
+Even now, long over a decade past its release, it’s still a joy to use.

 My mother gifted me one she acquired for cheap a few years back, but it was in a non-operational state.
 Cosmetically it looked mint, yet it refused to turn on, even after charging for extended periods of time.